12 Months To A Full Memoir or Essay Collection: A Generative Workshop with Chloe Caldwell, Starts January 24th, 2023

 1. Readings, lectures, exercises, and guest speakers (20 sessions: January 24th — June 6th 2023)

 The first section of the course will consist of craft lectures and readings of first memoirs by writers such as Michelle Tea, Samantha Irby, and more TBA.
 This part will focus on how established writers launched their careers.
-Guest authors like Isaac Fitzgerald and Chelsea Martin will join the class to talk about their work Throughout this section, writers will also complete craft exercises intended to aid in their memoir writing process.
+Guest authors like Isaac Fitzgerald, Michelle Tea, Jen Winston, Jill Louise Busby, and Greg Mania will join the class to talk about their work Throughout this section, writers will also complete craft exercises intended to aid in their memoir writing process.
 Writers will have an opportunity to share new passages–should they wish–every time the class meets.
 Each student will have two individual meetings with Chloe.

 2. Peer Workshops (10 sessions: September 5th —November 7th, 2023)